 General Information

-- April 26 – Winning artist notified, agreement signed, funds encumbered by City
+- Late April 2026- Winning artist notified, agreement signed, funds encumbered by City

-- June 1 – Construction and installation commences, completed within 6 months by December 1
+- June 2026 – Construction and installation commences, completed within 6 months

 Location: